Citi Credit Cards with Great Reviews

 There are a few Citi cards available for people with fair credit, namely some Citi store cards.
 Just note that store credit card purchases are limited to the affiliated merchant or their website.

 To log in to your Citibank credit card account, go to the login page on the Citibank website or mobile app and enter your username and password in the appropriate fields.
-Then, click the “Sign On” button to access your online account.
+Then, click the “Sign On” to access your online account.
 If you don't already have an account, you will need to start by clicking “Register” in order to set up a username and password.

 You can have as many Citi cards as you want, as long as your credit and income are good enough to get approved for each.
 Citi does not limit the number of cards you can have, but it does limit the number of cards you can apply for (and be approved) within a specific period of time.
 You can only apply for one card every 8 days, and no more than two over a 65-day period.